lvplay2/Lawn-of-the-Dead/README.md

 # Lawn of the Dead (Recreation)
-A recreation of an early version of Plants vs. Zombies called Lawn of the Dead.
+A recreation of an early version of Plants vs. Zombies named Lawn of the Dead.

 # Building
 **IMPORTANT:** Make sure to use the Debug folder along with the executables, as these binaries won't work with the original game assets.